Hello! I’m Lori.

 How it started… how it’s going

 Who’s that girl?!
 This photo was taken circa 2012 at a shoot while I was Director of Creative Services at The Knot.
-I think my jewel-tone peplum dress came from the fashion closet in the office—I am quite certain my statement necklace did, too.
+I think my peplum dress came from the fashion closet in the office—I am quite certain my statement necklace did, too.
 Oof!

 I am fully media trained and have appeared on TODAY, Good Morning America, and other national and local TV outlets as an expert for The Knot’s parenting brand, The Bump.
 I’m comfortable on camera and cool under pressure.